Who We Are

 A native New Yorker, April holds a BS in business administration from Nyack College.
 In her spare time, April writes and sketches.

 Acacia is a versatile writer and digital media producer.
-She is the point person for Columbia’s social media channels.
-As assistant director of digital media, she helps guide editorial strategy for social media, as well as convenes and supports other digital and social media producers across the University.
-She is the executive producer of The Low Down, a podcast done in collaboration with the Columbia Alumni Association.
+They are the point person for Columbia’s social media channels.
+As assistant director of digital media, they help guide editorial strategy for social media, as well as convenes and supports other digital and social media producers across the University.
+They are also producer of The Low Down, a podcast done in collaboration with the Columbia Alumni Association.

 Acacia joined the University in 2014 as a writer and researcher for University president and first amendment scholar Lee C. Bollinger.
-Previously she worked as a free speech advocate, sportswriter, and Italian literary translator.
-She has masters degrees from the Columbia School of Journalism and the University of Rochester.
-Her work can be found at acaciaoconnor.com.
+Previously they worked as a free speech advocate, sportswriter, and Italian literary translator.
+They have a masters degrees from the Columbia School of Journalism and the University of Rochester.
+Their work can be found at acaciaoconnor.com.